Want to set financial new year’s resolutions? Looking for money saving new year’s resolutions?

 #6.
 Increase Your Retirement Savings

 If your employer does not offer a 401k or you are self-employed, there are plenty of other options to save for retirement.
-IRAs can be opened by anyone and are another great option to invest in your future.
+Anyone can open an individual retirement account (IRA) and is another great option to invest in your future.
 If you have not started either a 401k, an IRA, or another retirement savings account, make sure this is on your list of New Year’s financial resolutions.

 #7.
 Pay Off Credit Card Debt